To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 - The oven temperature is increased at a carefully monitored rate shown in the Oven Temperature Ramp plot.
 Care is taken to make sure the heat is distributed equally to all six sides of the safe.

-- After the final temperature of the test is reached (i.e. 1850 °F for a 2 hour rating), the oven is shut off.
+- After the final temperature of the test is reached (e.g. 1850 °F for a 2 hour rating), the oven is shut off.

-- The test continues as the safe is left in the unopened and still very hot oven for up to 68 hours until the internal temperature of the safe falls significantly.
+- The test continues as the safe is left in the oven.
+The oven remains unopened and is still very hot.
+The safe remains in the oven for up to 68 hours until the testers see the internal temperature of the safe fall significantly.

 - Only safes whose internal temperature (and humidity for Class 150 and 125) stays below the test limits are awarded certification and become UL Listed.